 - Southern funders increasing their investments in structural change

-Led by a Steering Committee of national and regional funders GSP has worked on two fronts.
+Led by a Steering Committee of national and regional funders, GSP has worked on two fronts.
 The first is a research effort called As the South Goes, and GSP released two reports from this work in early 2013.
 This was followed by a whirlwind dissemination strategy that included briefings at the Association of Black Foundation Executives, EDGE Funders Alliance, Public Interest Projects Donor Briefing, Southeastern Council on Foundations, the NC Network of Grantmakers, Mississippi Association of Grantmakers.
-Bay Area Justice Funders Network, Funders Network on Population and Reproductive Rights and a NY Briefing at Open Societies Foundation – cosponsored with the Ford and Ms. Foundations.
+Bay Area Justice Funders Network, Funders Network on Population and Reproductive Rights and a NY Briefing at Open Societies Foundation – cosponsored with the Ford Foundation and Ms. Foundation.

 The second front for GSP’s work has been a Southern Social Justice Dialogue Series, kicked off at the Neighborhood Funders Group 2011 conference with a session called: The Miner’s Canary: The South and the Fate of the Nation.
 Events in 2012 in this series included webinars and conference sessions on immigration rights and on civic engagement with partners at NFG, Grantmakers Concerned with Immigrant Refugees, Funders' Committee for Civic Participation, and others.
 In 2013, GSP co-hosted a 2-day Mississippi Delta Learning Tour with the Working Group on Labor and Community Partnerships and sponsored multiple sessions at the 2013 NFG Convening in Jackson, MS.

-Early 2014 has centered on a leadership retreat and strategic planning for GSP’s work going forward as we shift from a focus on educating the field about the South to a more active strategy as a philanthropic hub for the region.
+In 2014, our activity centered on a leadership retreat and strategic planning for GSP’s work going forward as we shift from a focus on educating the field about the South to a more active strategy as a philanthropic hub for the region.